MangaD/DAD-Project/README.md

   - list meetings should show more information
   - close meeting
   - server not informing client when a client joins (the client queries the server instead)
+  - sign in form in case arguments are not passed at startup
 - Server replication
 - PM Status command
 - Fault tolerance